-5.11.1 The contractor is reminded to price every item in their proposed works schedule.
+5.11.1 The contractor is reminded to price every item in their proposed works schedule, broken down into stages.
 Unit rates and price must be quoted in pounds and decimal fractions of a pound and the products of multiplying the rate by the quantity should be expressed in pounds and whole new pence to 2 decimal places.